urban-bot/urban-bot/docs/DOCS.md

 ###### optional
 `boolean`

-If the user clicks on the button, he will send 'Hello' message.
+If a user clicks on the button, he automatically sends 'Hello' message.
 ```javascript
 <ButtonGroup isReplyButtons>
     <Button>Hello</Button>